texas-mule/project-2-the-power/README.md

 - have jenkins setup and ready
 - all API’s make first commit

 ## Sprint 4
 5/27/2019

 - all API’s have 80% of the code ready
 - 12 test cases built, 4 test cases per API
 - work out mule endpoints for user experience
+- start working on RAML documentation

 ## Sprint 5
 5/28/2019

 - 24 test cases built
 - all projects should be building correctly on Jenkings with minimum 90% of each API done
+- have RAML documentation done

 ## Sprint 6
 5/29/2019